catherinefxia/ucsd-cse8a-w20.github.io/index.md

 There are two kinds of programming work you'll do in this course.

-1. **Programming Practice** will be conducted via Stepik [FILL link].
+1. **Programming Practice** will be conducted via Stepik.
 This will consist of short, directed programming challenges that are graded automatically and immediately.
 These often go along with reading material and short quiz questions.
 The quiz questions and programming material are graded together, and each chapter will make it clear what it means to get full credit.
 This work is to be done individually, though after the deadline it's fine to discuss it